 The design of the machete also resembles the natural environment of the countries also.
 Like the Tsakat is one of the tools used in the southern part of Armenia which is best suited for clearing a large number of blackberry plants abundant in that region.

 The Bolo was invented in the Philippines where this tool is largely used.
 Its shape is somewhat similar to the Panga but has a swelling belly just before the final tip of the edge.
 This contour makes it an excellent chopper.
-There are also some variations found in the design of this machete type.
+There are also some variations available for this design.

 As usual, this Bolo machete was also used in the revolutions that took place between the Philippines and the Spanish colonial regimes.
 Also, this tool later became a symbolic weapon between the Philippine and American war.
 Still today for regular tasks the Filipinos use the tool widely.